 Peggy has served as Executive Director for the Congregational Library since August 2004.
 She received her B.A. from Cornell University and a Ph.D. in history from the Johns Hopkins University.
-She is the author of several books, including Fundamentalism and Gender, 1875 to the Present (Yale 1993) and Fundamentalists and the City: Conflict and Division in Boston's Churches, 1885 to 1950 (Oxford 2005), and has edited several other volumes, including Women and Twentieth-Century Protestantism (Illinois 2002).
-Her most recent book, A School of the Church: Andover Newton Across Two Centuries (Eerdmans 2008), was written to mark the school's bicentennial year.
+She is the author of several books, including Fundamentalism and Gender, 1875 to the Present (Yale 1993) and Fundamentalists and the City: Conflict and Division in Boston's Churches, 1885 to 1950 (Oxford 2005), and A School of the Church: Andover Newton Across Two Centuries (Eerdmans 2008) Peggy has edited several other volumes, including Women and Twentieth-Century Protestantism (Illinois 2002).
+Her most recent book The Spiritual Practice of Remembering (Eerdmans 2013) summons readers to remember and honor the past.

 Digital Projects Specialist / Webmaster